waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - The first action after ANY interaction (battle, dialogue, item pickup) concludes MUST be to call `define_map_marker`.
 This is a non-negotiable, highest-priority task.
 Deferring this action is a critical failure.
 Data management supersedes all gameplay objectives.
 - **Hallucination & Tool Trust Failure (Safari Zone Center):** I incorrectly concluded that all exits from the Safari Zone Center were unreachable after my `find_path` tool failed to find a path to the west.
 I failed to properly check the output for the eastern path, which was successful, and proceeded for several turns under the false assumption I was trapped. **Correction:** I must meticulously verify the output of my tools, especially after a failure, and trust the data over my own fallible memory.
 A single failure does not mean all paths are blocked.
 - **Safari Zone East Layout:** This map consists of at least three disconnected sections (South, Central, North).
 The hidden passage at (7, 25) only connects the South and Central areas.
 To reach the North area, one must return to the Safari Zone Center and find a different warp.
-- **`path_debugger_agent` Idea:** Create an agent that takes a start and end point, and if the direct path fails, it suggests a series of logical intermediate waypoints to test connectivity and diagnose segmentation.
-This would automate my manual debugging process.
-- **`navigation_troubleshooter` Refinement Idea:** This agent could be improved by integrating it with the `path_debugger_agent` to provide more robust solutions for complex navigation failures.

-- **`surf_automator` Tool Idea:** Create a tool that automates the sequence of button presses required to use Surf (Menu -> Pokémon -> Select Pokémon with Surf -> Select Surf -> Use).
-This would streamline water traversal.

 # VI.
 Route Progression & Trainer Checklist